Complex Field Formulation of the Quantum Estimation Theory: Preliminary results

-An important case is the estimation problem of parameters encoded on pure states.
-It is well-known that the SQFIM for a pure state $\ket{\psi}$, which depends on the parameters $\theta\in \C^k$, is given by
+An important case is the estimation problem of parameters encoded in pure states.
+This problem is particularly relevant when the parameters to be estimated are associated with a family of unitary operations \cite{VanephQuantum2013}.
+It is well-known that the SLD-QFIM for a pure state model $\{\ket{\psi_{\bar{\theta}}} \}$ is given by